kadojs/kado/doc/article/Kado4.3Released.md

 # Kado 4.3 Released
 *By Bryan Tong 10/11/22*

-Kado 4.3 has been releases since February 2022 and stabilizes the big additions made in Kado 4.2.
+Kado 4.3 has been released since February 2022 and stabilizes the big additions made in Kado 4.2.

 Most of the Kado 4.3 features and changes come from real life testing and